A common question we get asked when it comes to gutters and gutter guards is “Are gutter guards worth it?”

 Reverse-curve gutter guards or slit guards:

-Cover over your gutters and move rainwater and debris downwards, the majority of these guards must be professionally installed.
+Cover over your gutters and move rainwater and debris downwards; the majority of these guards must be professionally installed.
 Some of these guards lift your roof shingles, potentially voiding your warranty.
-Aesthetically, they don’t look all that well since they are noticeable from the ground, furthermore, since the debris simply falls downwards, they collect underneath where the gutter is located.
+Aesthetically, they don’t look all that well since they are noticeable from the ground; furthermore, since the debris falls downwards, they collect underneath where the gutter is located.
 Debris may get caught on the slit and slowly clog the gutter.
-Lastly, you may have a pest issue as some bees or wasps may enter the slit and create a nest.
+Lastly, you may have a pest issue as some bees or wasps enter the slit and create a nest.

 Micromesh gutter guards:

-They are usually a screen/filter that has holes invisible to the naked eye, are attached at the top of the gutter, allowing water to flow freely while catching debris of all sizes.
-Micromesh is usually installed by professionals, making them a bit more expensive than a DIY solution, but well worth the cost.
-Plastic frames usually fall over time, always opt for an aluminum or metal frame.
+They are usually a screen/filter with holes invisible to the naked eye and are attached at the top of the gutter, allowing water to flow freely while catching debris of all sizes.
+Micromesh is usually installed by professionals, making them a bit more expensive than a DIY solution but well worth the cost.
+Plastic frames typically fall over time; always opt for an aluminum or metal frame.

 Metal screeners & screen guards:

-Like micromesh, they are attached at the top of the gutter but can be clipped on the outer lip of the gutter.
-The holes on the metal screens allow for rainwater to flow, however, they also allow small debris to flow as well, furthermore, nuts and some leaves may clog the opening of the screen, interrupting water flow and causing it to clog.
+Like micromesh, they are attached at the top of the gutter but can be clipped on the gutter’s outer lip.
+Stainless steel micromesh leaf guards must be properly installed and adequately maintained.
+The holes on the metal screens allow rainwater to flow; however, they also allow small debris to flow.
+Furthermore, nuts and some leaves may clog the opening of the screen, interrupting water flow and causing it to clog.
 In high winds, they may be lifted and blown off.

 Gutter Guards that Work – Surace Tension (Raindrop) Gutter Guards

-Raindrop Gutter guards are relatively easy to install and our HIGHEST ranked gutter guards.
+Surface tension gutter guards completely cover your gutters.
+Raindrop Gutter Guards (surface tension) are relatively easy to install and are our HIGHEST ranked gutter guards.

-Raindrop Gutter Guards are surface-tension gutter guards that are SELF-CLEANING, yet they still let water move through and go down your downspouts.
-Known for their extreme durability, they can also withstand heavy blows – think a falling branch – and ice.
+Raindrop Gutter Guards are surface-tension guards that are SELF-CLEANING, yet they still let water move through and go down your downspouts.
+Known for their extreme durability, they can withstand heavy blows – like a falling branch – and ice.

-In addition to being durable and allowing water to flow through, Raindrop guards are self-cleaning, which is why we can offer a no-clog warranty!
+In addition to being durable and allowing water to flow through, Raindrop guards are self-cleaning so that we can offer a no-clog warranty!
+Most gutter guard companies do not offer this!

 - Keep the leaves out